kajal-patel20/College-Management-System/README.md

                                                   #Task-2(Data Insertion and Handling Nulls)
-# 📚 College Management System
+# 📚 College Management System Database

 This project demonstrates how to design and implement a relational database schema for a **College Management System** using SQL.
 It includes the Insertion, Updating and deleting of a data.